apjone/pwndocs/pwndocs/docs/PrivEsc/windows.md

 # winPEAS

-linPEAS is part of the ***PEASS - Privilege Escalation Awesome Scripts SUITE*** and can be downloaded from Github [https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/winPEAS](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/winPEAS).
+winPEAS is part of the ***PEASS - Privilege Escalation Awesome Scripts SUITE*** and can be downloaded from Github [https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/winPEAS](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/winPEAS).
 There are 2 versions of winPEAS, a batch script and executable.

 * Batch Script
 ```